Finances in Retirement - Investments

 For SIMPLE IRAs, the early withdrawal penalty is 25% within the first two years of opening the account.
 After that, the penalty drops to the standard 10%.

-Are There Exceptions to these Early Distribution Penalties?
+Are There Exceptions to These Early Distribution Penalties?

 The IRS does recognize certain financial hardships – with proper documentation, of course.